xuezzou/Rebuild-My-Professor/Tags-Prediction/README.md

 ### Base Model
 [Colab Notebook](https://github.com/xuezzou/Rebuild-My-Professor/blob/main/Tags-Prediction/BaseModel.ipynb)

-Our base model uses TFIDF together with Logisitic regression and reached an average validation accuracy of 0.7899 with an average f1-score of 0.3584.
+Our base model uses TFIDF together with Logistic regression and reached an average validation accuracy of 0.7899 with an average f1-score of 0.3584.

 ### Final Model